-Fake it till you make it revolves around creating an image for the outside world that is NOT you.
-It forces you to pretend to become someone that is different from who you really are.
+The ‘fake it’ concept revolves around creating an image for the outside world that is NOT you.
+It forces you to pretend to become someone that is different from who you genuinely are.

-The continuous presenting of false behaviors which are not in alignment with who you really are leaves you depressed, anxious and disconnect from your inner self.
+The continuous presenting of false behaviors that are not in alignment with who you naturally are leaves you depressed, anxious and disconnect from your inner self.

 Instead of motivating yourself from a standpoint of “What kind of person do I want to be?” you motivate yourself from a profoundly limiting standpoint of “How do THEY perceive me?”

 Faking a different identity takes the power away from you and hands it over to THEM.

 You can only keep the deception for so long and eventually you well-crafted mask will fall and reveal that you are still you.
-And all the negative dominant paradigms that holding you back will take over.
+And all the destructive dominant paradigms that holding you back will take over.

-If you are looking for a long-lasting, authentic change in your life, then The mentality of fake it till you make it does not work.
+If you are looking for a long-lasting, authentic change in your life, then The mentality of faking it t does not work.
 There is another method you should be following instead.

-Ignore Fake It Till You Make It and Tune into the Ideal Version of Who You Are
+Ignore Fake It Till You Make It and Tune into the Supreme Version of Who You Are

 Choose a vision for who you want to be, and take actions from that place.
 Imagine what your future self would do in any situation and then going on to do it.